Panadestein/opt_sem_c/README.md

 This package depends on the non-linear optimization library [NLopt](https://github.com/stevengj/nlopt), so please refer to its reference for information about the algorithms, termination conditions and other fit related questions.

-For more details adress to the original article Front.
+For more details please refer to the original article: Front.
 Chem. doi: 10.3389/fchem.2019.00576